dloscutoff/pipdoc/docs/Pip Classic.md

 - `<` returns 1 when given two Lists that are equal.
 Swap the arguments and use `>` instead.
 - `#` and the length-comparison operators crash the interpreter when given infinite Ranges.
 Try to avoid taking the length of infinite Ranges.
 If you need to test the upper bound of a Range, use `MX`.
 - Iterating over an infinite Range with a lower bound of nil crashes the interpreter.
 Use a lower bound of 0 instead.
+- Indexing into an empty iterable and then attempting to assign a value to that expression crashes the interpreter.
+Make sure iterables are nonempty before attempting to assign to their items.